Every spending situation is unique. SingSaver assembles the ‘Best For‘ list, so you can decide what’s best for you.

 Truth be told, cancer insurance is one of the more overlooked insurance types in Singapore, despite the sobering statistics.
 And if you are one of those with a ‘some is better than none’ mindset, SingLife has a very affordable cancer insurance plan for some measure of cancer protection.

-Starting at about $82.52/year for a 20-year basic plan (the lowest on this list), its sum assured goes for $40,000 for late stage cancer only, with a death payout of $5,000.
-An upgrade to the SingLife Cancer Plus plan would see complete inclusion of early and intermediate stages; in the event cancer strikes, you are entitled to a 25% and 50% (of sum assured) payout respectively, all without having your policy lapse.
+Starting at approximately S$85.20/year for a 10-year basic plan (the lowest on this list), its sum assured goes for S$60,000 for late stage cancer only, with a death payout of S$5,000.
+An upgrade to the SingLife Cancer Plus plan would see complete inclusion of early and intermediate stages.
+In the event cancer strikes, you are entitled to a 25% and 100% (of sum assured) payout respectively, all without having your policy lapse.
 Yes, it does offer multiple claims, whether or not it is a case of relapse or the occurrence of a new cancer.

 NTUC Income Cancer Protect: A fuss-free plan with added benefits

 However, this policy is subject to medical underwriting and may require the applicant to undergo a medical test.
 Furthermore, it will not pay any benefits should a claim arise from an existing medical condition that was not communicated beforehand.
-The sum assured is not as competitive too, starting at $50,000 and capping out at $100,000.
+The sum assured is not as competitive too, starting at S$50,000 and capping out at S$100,000.
+With regards to payouts for early stage cancer, you only receive 25% of the sum assured.

 On the bright side, the premiums are affordable and coverage is comprehensive.
-The monthly premium starts at $14.40, but you have the flexibility to make your payment quarterly, half-yearly, or yearly too.
+The monthly premium starts at S$14.40, but you have the flexibility to make your payment quarterly, half-yearly, or yearly too.
 Additionally, you receive up to 125% of your sum assured should you be diagnosed with an advanced stage cancer.
+Finally, there is a death benefit of S$5,000 or 100% of premiums paid (if death occurs within a year from the date that coverage begins).

 NTUC Income Cancer Protect Promotion: Get 20% off your premium for the first year.
 T&Cs apply.